 You can find spa socks for this project at most stores in just about every color.
 I purchased a bundle of three pairs for just $4.99 at Marshall’s and they seem to be nice, quality socks.
 I have also seen them at TJMaxx, Ross, Kohl’s and even at Target.
 You also can get a pack of spa socks from Amazon shipped right to your door!
 All of the other supplies can be purchased at either the craft store or possibly at your local dollar store.
 I included a FREE template so you can easily create your own cupcake wrapper to match the socks that you choose.

-To save this tutorial for later, just press the “pin it” button on any picture to save it to your Pinterest boards.
+To save this tutorial for later, just save it to your Pinterest boards here.

 Spa Sock Cupcake Supplies:

 Everyday Savvy Spa Sock Cupcake Template printed onto heavy cardstock (link below)